What Happens When You Think You Have Marriage Figured Out at 17?

 1. His Father's Perfect Marriage Couldn't Help Him Navigate Divorce

-That's when everything shifted.
-A friend told him: "Failure is only failure if you fail to learn from it."
+Eric realized he needed mentors who had faced divorce and emerged stronger.
+A friend reminded him, "Failure is only failure if you fail to learn from it."

 2. The Turning Point: Letting God Choose Instead of Your Flesh